If you want a salad that will shout holiday, then you have landed in a very good spot.

 - 1 cup pomegranate seeds divided

-- Make the Puff Pastry Croutons: Unroll the puff pastry on its parchment directly onto a baking sheet.
+- Make the Puff Pastry Croutons: Line a baking sheet with parchment paper, if you have it (otherwise leave it alone).
+Unroll the puff pastry onto a baking sheet.
 Either cut the pastry into squares or diamond shapes, or any other shape you like, or use cookie cutters to cut the pastry into the desired shapes.
 You can pull up the dough around the shapes, and toss it, and then you will have croutons that are lightly browned on the sides as well as the top, or you can leave the whole sheet of pastry in place, and pop out the croutons once the whole thing has baked.
 If you have cut the pastry into diamonds, just leaves everything in place.

 - Brush the tops of the pastry shapes with a very light wash of mayonnaise.
 If you have pulled up the excess dough, just very lightly brush the tops of the shapes with the mayonnaise.
 Lightly sprinkle on some Parmesan, and then some salt.